 The Outline

-We will break our discussion into three sections (with this post working through Part I).
-Here, our thesis will be:
+We will break our discussion into three sections (with this initial writing working through Part I).
+Our thesis will be:

 I. That this is so: